matuteiglesias/journal/content/Dev/2025-04-22_Integrating_AIOS_with_YAML_and_PromptFlow.md

 - Transitioned to declarative agent expressions using YAML for [[AI]] Habitat setup.

 ### Achievements
-- Established a clear framework for integrating AIOS with YAML and PromptFlow.
+- Established a clear framework for integrating AIOS with YAML and [[PromptFlow]].
 - Developed a modular approach for agent runtime and management using YAML.
 - Enhanced understanding of CrewAI's execution model and its application in AIOS.